 WHAT IS MARIJUANA?

-DIFFERENCES BETWEEN HEMP AND MARIJUANA
+COMMON KEY DIFFERENCES BETWEEN HEMP AND MARIJUANA

 While marijuana is popularly known for its recreational uses, studies have shown that it has its great potential in therapeutic applications.
 In contrast, hemp is more of an industrial plant than marijuana.
 It produces the toughest fiber in the world.
 Scientists are currently exploring the possibilities of extracting biofuel from the hemp plant.
 Hemp is cultivated to produce a variety of products which are not limited to these: